gdeepak884/serviceapi/README.md

 ## Data Ingestion

+- Set Dataset File Path in the `ingestion/index.js`
-Set Token value in ingestion/index.js, then
+- Set Token value of any user in `ingestion/index.js`, then

+Note: In the dataset please take care that the title values should need to be unique or for the testing purpose, i have attached a CSV file of unique title dataset in  `/data` dir.
 ```
 npm run ingestion
 ```